sortiz4/procks/README.md

 # Procks
-`procks` is a simple proxy server that supports both TCP and UDP.
-It's written in asynchronous Rust and supports a high degree of concurrency.
+`procks` is a simple command line proxy server for handling UDP and TCP connections.
+Leveraging the power of asynchronous Rust, `procks` is both lightweight and performant.

 ## Usage
 Launching a proxy server requires a protocol, a receiving address, and a